DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Implementation details

 \subsection{Minigrid RL agent}

-We use the same PPO-based agent as reported in \cite{ACCEL}.
+We use the recurrent PPO agent and hyperparameters employed in \cite{ACCEL} for all our experiments.
 The actor and critic share their initial layers.
 The first initial layer consists of a convolutional layer with 16 output channels and kernel size 3 processes the agent's view and a fully connected layer that processes its directional information.
 Their output is concatenated and fed to an LSTM layer with hidden size 256.
 The actor and critic heads each consist of two fully connected layers of size 32, the actor outputs a categorical distribution over action probabilities while the critic outputs a scalar.
-Weights are optimized using Adam and we employ the same hyperparameters in all experiments, reported in \Cref{table:hyperparams}.
+Weights are optimised using Adam and we employ the same hyperparameters in all experiments, reported in \Cref{table:hyperparams}.
 Trajectories are collected via 36 worker threads, with each experiment conducted using a single GPU and 10 CPUs.

 Following \cite{ACCEL}, DR and RPLR use domain randomisation as their standard level generation process, in which the start and goal locations, alongside a random number between 0 and 60 moss, wall or lava tiles are randomly placed.
-The level editing process of ACCEL and ICED-EL remains unchanged from \cite{ACCEL}, consisting of five steps.
+The level editing process of ACCEL and EL-DRED remains unchanged from \cite{ACCEL}, consisting of five steps.
 The first three steps may change a randomly selected tile to any of its counterparts, whereas the last two are reserved to replacing the start and goal locations if they had been removed in prior steps.

 We train three different seeds for each baseline.
-We use the hyperparameters reported in \cite{ACCEL} for the DR, RPLR and ACCEL methods and the hyperparameters reported in \cite{PLR} for PLR, as an extensive hyperparameter search was conducted in a similar-sized Minigrid environment for each method.
-ICED employs the same hyperparameters as PLR for its level buffer, with some additional secondary sampling strategy hyperparameters introduced by ICED.
-We did not perform an hyperparameter search for ICED as we found that the initial values worked adequately.
+We use the hyperparameters reported in \cite{ACCEL} for the DR, RPLR and ACCEL methods and the hyperparameters reported in \cite{PLR} for PLR, as an extensive hyperparameter search was conducted in a similarly sized Minigrid environment for each method.
+VAE-DRED employs the same hyperparameters as PLR for its level buffer, with some additional secondary sampling strategy hyperparameters introduced by VAE-DRED.
+We did not perform an hyperparameter search for VAE-DRED as we found that the initial values worked adequately.
 We report all hyperparameters in \Cref{table:hyperparams}.